tjbotcz/manuals/en/bring-to-life/README.md

 Once connected to the internet via ethernet cable or via known WiFi you can get information about the TJBotCZ IP address by pressing the button.
 You have to have the button installed as described in ["build"](https://github.com/tjbotcz/manuals/tree/master/en/build) manual.
 Optionally, if you have LCD installed as well (see ["build"](https://github.com/tjbotcz/manuals/tree/master/en/build)), the IP address also shows up on the display.

-Enter the follwing line at the end of the .bashrc file (sudo nano ~/.bashrc):
+Enter the following line at the end of the .bashrc file (sudo nano ~/.bashrc):

 ```
 sudo node ~/Desktop/tjbotcz_lite/ipButton.js